tmobile/magentaA11y/_checklist-native/alert-dialog.md

   - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.

 ### State
+- Modals, or action sheets in iOS, that have an open/close or expands/collapses state must be announced.
+Add logic and announcement to the programmatic name for the state
+- Usually no one button is disabled in native alerts and action sheets.

 - **UIKit**
+  - For custom alerts or action sheets, follow below.
   - For enabled: Set `isEnabled` to `true`.
   - For disabled: Set `isEnabled` to `false`.
 Announcement for disabled is "Dimmed".
-    - If necessary, you may change the accessibility trait of the button to `notEnabled`, but this may overwrite the current accessibility role of the button.
 - **SwiftUI**
+  - For custom alerts or action sheets, follow below.
   - For selected, use `accessibilityAddTraits(.isSelected)`.
   - For disabled, use view modifier `disabled()`.

 ### Focus
-- Use the device's default focus functionality.
+- Use the default focus functionality of the native alert or modal
-- Consider how focus should be managed between child elements and their parent views.
-- External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
-- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
-- When a menu, picker, or modal is closed, the focus should return to the triggering element.
+- The screen reader focus **must** be confined within the alert or modal.
+When the alert appears, the initial focus should be to a logical place or to where the default focus is for the device within the modal.
+- If implementing a custom alert, follow below.

 - **UIKit**
   - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`